puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

 * (2.2.0) The v4 facts endpoint returns proper JSON rather than stringified JSON under the `value` field in the case of a structured fact.

 * (2.2.0) Queries against fact values must use the appropriate type.
-Possible types are integer, float, boolean, string, json, and null.
+Possible types are integer, float, Boolean, string, JSON, and null.
 Where the v3 API would return the same results for [">","value","10"] and [">","value",10], only the second form will work on v4.
-The same applies for equality queries on boolean values.
+The same applies for equality queries on Boolean values.

 #### /pdb/query/v4/factsets

 * (2.2) The v4 factsets endpoint was added to facilitate the grouping of facts per node.
-For more information see the [/pdb/query/v4/factsets documentation](./api/query/v4/factsets.html).
+For more information, see the [/pdb/query/v4/factsets documentation](./api/query/v4/factsets.html).

 * (3.0) We added a `hash` field to the endpoint fields to support a unique identifer for factsets.

 * (3.0) The `facts` field is now expanded as per our new expansion convention, so the data format has changed.
-For more information see the [/pdb/query/v4/factsets documentation](./api/query/v4/factsets.html).
+For more information, see the [/pdb/query/v4/factsets documentation](./api/query/v4/factsets.html).

 * (3.0) The `/pdb/query/v4/factsets/<node>/facts` endpoints will now